Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 In our case, the information our agent collects includes:

 * Position of the target.
 In general, it is better to use the relative position of other objects rather than the absolute position for more generalizable training.
-Note that the agent only collects the x and z coordinates since the floor is aligned with the xz plane and the y component of the target's position never changes.
+Note that the agent only collects the x and z coordinates since the floor is aligned with the x-z plane and the y component of the target's position never changes.

         // Calculate relative position
         Vector3 relativePosition = Target.position - this.transform.position;